 The initiative has been endorsed by the Office of the UCLA Executive Vice Chancellor and Provost and the UCLA Academic Senate.

-The high price of course materials, including but not limited to textbooks, is a major concern to students and parents; a web page on UCLA’s undergraduate admissions site estimates it will total $1,521 per student for the upcoming academic year, an effective twelve percent addition to basic tuition and fees.
-Legislative actions to address these costs have been taken by the U.S. Congress and the California Legislature, the UCLA Store has taken steps to lower textbook prices, and USAC has created a textbook lending library, but the problem resists easy, unilateral solutions.
+The high price of course materials, including but not limited to textbooks, is a major concern to students and parents; a web page on UCLA’s undergraduate admissions site estimates it will total $1,173 per student for the upcoming academic year.
+Legislative action to address these costs have been taken by the U.S. Congress and the California Legislature.
+The UCLA Store has taken steps to lower textbook prices, and USAC has created a textbook lending library, but the problem resists easy, unilateral solutions.

-Some three years ago, the UCLA Library launched a collaborative project with USAC and the UCLA Store that continues to lower the cost of printed course readers by leveraging Library-licensed/owned materials.
-Expanding upon this high-outcome/low-cost effort, the Library has identified a larger role it can play in lowering the cost of course materials, adapted from similar programs created over the past two years by Temple University and the University of Massachusetts, Amherst.
-Successful implementation of this proposal will also further Library efforts to identify journals for which the licensing terms need revision to make them more usable in instruction and to work with UCLA faculty to more effectively make their scholarly articles, books, and instructional resources available to students and colleagues via open access.
+Some years ago, the UCLA Library launched a collaborative project with USAC and the UCLA Store that continues to lower the cost of printed course readers by leveraging Library-licensed/owned materials.
+Expanding upon this high-outcome/low-cost effort, the Library has identified a larger role it can play in lowering the cost of course materials, adapted from similar programs created by Temple University and the University of Massachusetts, Amherst.
+In addition to better integrating UCLA Library collections and services into instruction, this initiative strives to work with UCLA faculty to more effectively make their scholarly articles, books, and instructional resources available to students and colleagues through open access.

 Eligibility to Submit an Application